dijksterhuis/discogs-yt-playlister/README.md

 2. Load into Mongo DB instances
 3. Extract the necessary data from Mongo DBs into Redis query instances
 4. Redis instances accesible from webserver via static IP RESTful APIs
-5. Query data (video urls) cached in Redis (TODO - API)
+5. Query data (video urls) cached in Redis
-6. Webserver for Youtube OAuth2 per User session (TODO)
+6. Webserver for Youtube OAuth2 per User session
 7. RESTful API for Youtube API call to create a private playlist for User (TODO)
+8. Nginx and uwsgi serving the flask application (TODO - lack of SSL / HTTPS breaks the oauth flow)

 Originally this was meant to be prototyped with Redis, but I ended up having so much fun with it I fell into the Redis rabbit hole.
 For a final production version of the webapp, a SQL/Hadoop system might want to be implemented.

-Redis performed MUCH faster than MongoDB on benchmark tests (redis circa 2 seconds with intersections in python between 3 redis dbs, MongoDB minimum 5 seconds, depending on size of query)

-TODOs:
+General TODOs:
-- Nginx serving flask app
-- Build query (intersections) on seperate RESTful API (docker network connected to Redis RESTful APIs)
 - Data is initially kept in mongo DB instances for redundancy purposes.
 This data dump files can be quite big.
 This may change in future (Added processing steps which don't otherwise add much use).
-- MongoDB APIs - single document (misc analysis) public RESTful APIs
+- Jenkins CI

 ### 1-discogs-dataget
 #### 1-downloads  - 0.0.5
-- Only needs to run once a month to get new files (DB exports uplaoded monthly - usually 1st of month)
+Curls the required files, pipes output to gzip, writes xml to disk (docker volume `discogs-db-xmls`).
+Only needs to run once a month to get new files (DB exports uplaoded monthly - usually 1st of month).
-- Does the following actions:
-  - Curls the required files (uploaded in a `"discogs_"$yearmonth"01_"$filename".xml.gz"` format) from discogs data dump site
-  - Pipe curl output to gzip
-  - Write xml to disk (docker volume `discogs-db-xmls`)
-- Dockerfile has a CMD command as of version 0.0.5

 TODOs:
 - `download_xmls.sh`: What if the data is not uploaded on the 01 of the month?
 It isn't always!